sejalyadav0818/Notes/SQL.md

         ```

 The above examples provide an overview of the various SQL command types and how they operate on data and database structures.

+#ACID Properties
+The ACID properties are a set of properties that ensure reliable processing of transactions in a database management system (DBMS).
+The acronym "ACID" stands for Atomicity, Consistency, Isolation, and Durability.

+1. **Atomicity**:
+    - **Definition**: Atomicity ensures that a transaction is treated as a single unit, which means either all of its operations are executed or none of them are.
+    - **Example**: Let's say you're making an online transfer from one bank account to another.
+The operation consists of deducting the amount from one account and adding it to another.
+If, for some reason, the amount is deducted from one account but not added to the receiving account (e.g., due to a system crash or failure), the whole transaction will be rolled back, ensuring that the amount is not lost.

+2. **Consistency**:
+    - **Definition**: Consistency ensures that the database remains in a consistent state before and after the transaction.
+This means that any transaction will bring the database from one valid state to another.
+    - **Example**: Suppose there's a rule that the minimum balance in a bank account must be $100.
+If a transaction attempts to reduce the balance below $100, the transaction will be aborted to ensure the consistency rule is not violated.

+3. **Isolation**:
+    - **Definition**: Isolation ensures that concurrent execution of transactions results in a system state that would be obtained if transactions were executed serially (one after the other).
+This means that the operations of one transaction are isolated from the operations of other transactions.
+    - **Example**: Imagine two people trying to book the last seat on a flight at the same time.
+Even if their booking operations happen concurrently, the isolation property will ensure that only one person successfully books the seat while the other receives an error or a notification that the seat has already been booked.

+4. **Durability**:
+    - **Definition**: Durability ensures that once a transaction has been committed, it remains committed even in the case of a system failure.
+This is typically achieved by storing the transaction logs or by ensuring data is flushed to permanent storage.
+    - **Example**: After confirming the receipt of a payment in an online store, the transaction data is stored in permanent storage.
+If there's a system crash shortly after the payment confirmation, the data related to that transaction won't be lost, thanks to durability.
+When the system restarts, the transaction will still be in a committed state.